sdslabs/gasper/README.md

 ## Contributing

-If you'd like to contribute to the project, refer to the [contributing documentation](./CONTRIBUTING.md).
+If you'd like to contribute to this project, refer to the [contributing documentation](./CONTRIBUTING.md).

 ## Meet the A-Team